 Find a routine that works for you and that you will maintain.
 If you find the world’s #1 recommended reusable shopping bag of all time, but it’s too big to fit into your purse and carry around with you, then it’s not a viable solution.

 If you are going to purchase a bag, look for a natural fiber and try to find something not made from polyester.
 Many reusable bags are made from polyester, which is considered by some to be the least sustainable fabric and is made from oil. (source)

 The solution that works best for me is having one big main bag, and a smaller foldable bag that’s always in my purse for spontaneous trips or bigger grocery hauls.

-Similar to the disposable napkin, it’s true that a disposable tissue itself is not particularly wasteful.
-The plastic packaging on travel-size packs of tissues is the waste culprit.
+Similar to a disposable napkin, it’s true that a disposable tissue itself is not particularly wasteful.
+It’s the plastic packaging on travel-size packs of tissues is the waste culprit.

 Debunking the “gross” myth: Some people shy away from hankies because they think they’re not sanitary, but I ask – in all of your bags, coat pockets and purses, is there not at least one old, balled-up, used tissue?